rafapolo/rails-admin/README.md

-# TTC Admin
+# Extrapolo Admin

-The TTC Admin are a set of gems, configurations and tasks that allow Rails apps to have all they need to manage content.
+The rails-admin are a set of gems, configurations and tasks that allow Rails apps to have all they need to manage content.

 It consists of
 ```